 '''

 $ uname -srmp

 Darwin 8.1.0 Power Macintosh powerpc

 $ cat h.scm

 (display "hello") (newline)

 $ cat w.six

 display("world"); newline();

 $ qsc

-Gambit v4.8.4
+Gambit v4.9.2

 (compile-file-to-target "h")

 "/Users/feeley/gambit/doc/h.c"

 (compile-file-to-target "w")

 "/Users/feeley/gambit/doc/w.c"

 (link-incremental '("h" "w") output: "hello.c")

 "/Users/feeley/gambit/doc/hello.c"

 ,q

 $ gsc -obj h.c w.c hello.c

 h.c:

 W.C:

 hello.c:

 $ gcc h.o w.o hello.o -lgambit -o hello

 $ ./hello

 hello

 world

 '''

-(link-flat module-list [output: output] [warnings?: warnings?]) procedure The first parameter must be a non empty list of strings naming Scheme modules to link (the file extension may be omitted).
+The first parameter must be a non empty list of strings naming Scheme modules to link (the file extension may be omitted).
 The first string must be the name of a Scheme module or the name of a link file and the remaining strings must name Scheme modules.
 A flat link file is generated for the modules specified in module-list.
-By default the link file generated is named 'last.c', where last is the name of the last module.
+By default the link file generated is named $'last.c'$, where last is the name of the last module.
 The name of the generated link file can be specified with the output parameter.
 If output is a string naming a directory then the link file is created in that directory.
-Otherwise the name of the link file is output.
-If a dynamically loadable object file is produced from the link file 'output', then the name of the dynamically loadable object file must be 'output' stripped of its file extension.
+Otherwise the name of the link file is output, then the name of the dynamically loadable object file must be 'output' stripped of its file extension.